ahnpj/incident-response-and-investigations/identity-and-email-compromise-investigations/business-email-compromise-mailbox-rule-abuse-investigation/investigation-walkthrough.md

 # Business Email Compromise (BEC) Investigation (Malicious Mailbox Rule Abuse and Account Compromise)

-**Related Detection Output**

-Detection and response considerations derived from this investigation are documented separately.

-This walkthrough focuses on **incident reconstruction and analyst reasoning**, not on answering lab questions directly.

----

 ## Executive Summary

 This investigation reconstructs a Business Email Compromise incident involving the abuse of a compromised executive mailbox to authorize fraudulent pension withdrawals.
 Analysis of email artifacts, Azure Active Directory audit logs, and mailbox configuration changes confirms credential-based account compromise rather than malware-driven intrusion.
 The attacker leveraged inbox rules and folder manipulation to conceal financial correspondence, enabling unauthorized transactions to be approved before detection.